 We found the V8 perfectly matched to the 5-speed automatic, making it very quick for its bulk and adept at hauling a crew of wakeboarders and towing their 6,000-pound boat.
 Max towing ranges from 6,500 pounds on the base SL to an impressive 9,000 pounds on the Platinum 4WD model.
 Even so, we'd prefer a large, longer-wheelbase pickup for routine towing of anything heavier than 6,000 pounds.
 The Armada wheelbase measures 123.2 inches, about the same as that of the Toyota Sequoia and four inches longer than that of the Ford Expedition.

 The brakes on all models feature the full complement of electronic assists.
 Two-wheel-drive models use traction control, and 4WD models offer a 4Auto setting designed for daily use regardless of weather or road conditions.
 With good winter tires, you could follow the National Guard through a blizzard.

-The Nissan Armada has enough features and amenities for a sybarite, flexible capability for cargo and passengers, and all the mechanical stoutness of a full-size truck without the rough ride and racket, wrapped up in a burly yet polished package in which you won't see yourself coming and going or mistaken for someone else at every intersection.
+The Nissan Armada is a full-size SUV capable of pulling heavy trailers and with seating for seven.
+It offers flexible capability for cargo and passengers, and all the mechanical stoutness of a full-size truck without the rough ride and racket, wrapped up in a burly yet polished package in which you won't see yourself coming and going or mistaken for someone else at every intersection.